theresaabl/ML-maternal-health-risk/TESTING.md

 I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.

+Further, I used [nbqa](https://pypi.org/project/nbqa/) with flake8 to validate all python code inside my Jupyter notebooks.
+To do this I followed the following steps:

+* Install nbqa with: `pip install nbqa`
+* Run in terminal: `nbqa flake8 your_notebook.ipynb`
+* Repeat the second step for each notebook and the errors and warnings will be displayed in the terminal
+* See the screenshots with empty terminal output, meaning no warnings or errors found

 | Directory | File | URL | Screenshot |
 | --- | --- | --- | --- |
 |  | [app.py](https://github.com/theresaabl/ML-maternal-health-risk/blob/main/app.py) | [PEP8 CI Link](https://pep8ci.herokuapp.com/https://raw.githubusercontent.com/theresaabl/ML-maternal-health-risk/main/app.py) | ![screenshot](documentation/validation/python_app.png) |